 The cornerstone of the Comprehensive Plan is the Future Land- Use Plan Map.
-This section describes the appropriate land use types within Jersey over time, to see what has been accomplished, and provide the Village and graphically depicts the ideal locations for such uses on the Future Land Use Plan Map.
+This section describes the appropriate land use types within Jersey Future Land Use Plan Map.

 Transportation and Circulation Plan

 This chapter will provide a transportation framework that will serve as a guide for mobility decisions within Jersey Village.
 Land use decisions ultimately impact the City's transportation network, and therefore, this includes reviews of the existing conditions for public facilities and section's Thoroughfare Plan provides roadway recommendations that recommendations for maintenance. coincide with future land use decisions.